moabb.datasets.BNCI2014_002#

 Population: healthy

-BCI experience: naive
+BCI experience: mixed

 Equipment

-Amplifier: g.tec
+Amplifier: g.USBamp

 Electrodes: Ag/AgCl

-Montage: laplacian
+Montage: Laplacian

 Reference: left mastoid